Performing Arts High Schools: Should You Attend?

-When I was going to high school, I needed time off for several professional acting endeavors.
-As long as I made up the work and my grades didn't suffer, it was never a problem.
+While going to high school, many young actors may need time off for several professional acting endeavors.
+As long as students make up the work and their grades don't suffer, it shouldn't be a problem.

-No ordinary high school would have ever allowed that to happen.
+No ordinary high school would ever allow that to happen.

-The greatest benefit for me was the nurturing and creative vibe that pervaded my performing arts high school.
+The greatest benefit for young actors is the nurturing and creative vibe that pervades a performing arts high school.

 Some performing arts high schools are magnet schools: schools in the district that are specialized and therefore draw students away from their feeder pattern.
 They're public schools, and are paid for with tax dollars.
 Everybody wins.
 (An example of that would be the famous LaGuardia Arts in New York City.)

 But other schools are private, and can charge a hefty tuition.
 Not to mention application fees, books, even room and board if applicable.

 Admission to a performing arts high school usually requires an audition.
 And the low acceptance rates can make kids (and parents) very nervous.
 And while performance opportunities are plenty, even those can dry up pretty fast.

 The bottom line?
 Entertainment is just like any other industry: exclusive and competitive.
 So dive in and do your best.

 Sure, you can still go to senior prom, vote for student president, maybe even play a sport.
 But let's be serious: If you're memorizing lines, rehearsing, performing, and doing homework, there's little time left for that high school stuff.

 If you want to attend a performing arts high school, be prepared to give up the science club, French club, and the free time club.